catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-Bayesian_cyber_en.md

 <p style="text-align:justify;">

-- **Spotting the Unknown**: When a DBL model encounters a truly novel input, it’s more likely to flag the prediction as uncertain.
-This serves as a built-in early warning system for potential zero-day threats, prompting human analysts to investigate. <br>
+- <b>Spotting the Unknown</b>: When a DBL model encounters a truly novel input, it’s more likely to flag the prediction as uncertain.
+This serves as a built-in early warning system for potential zero-day threats, prompting human analysts to investigate.

-- **Smarter Prioritization**: Confidence levels help security teams triage.
+- <b>Smarter Prioritization</b>: Confidence levels help security teams triage.
 High-confidence alerts can trigger immediate action, while uncertain cases can be earmarked for deeper, contextual analysis—optimizing resource allocation.

-- **Building Human Trust**: Analysts are more likely to trust AI when it openly communicates its uncertainty.
+- <b>Building Human Trust</b>: Analysts are more likely to trust AI when it openly communicates its uncertainty.
 Instead of blind decisions, DBL fosters a collaborative, explainable decision-making environment.

-- **Robustness to Adversarial Attacks**: Because DBL models are less prone to overconfidence, they are more resistant to adversarial examples—inputs deliberately crafted to fool traditional AI models into misclassification.
+- <b>Robustness to Adversarial Attacks</b>: Because DBL models are less prone to overconfidence, they are more resistant to adversarial examples—inputs deliberately crafted to fool traditional AI models into misclassification.
 </p>

 # What We're Building at CATIE